abissgr/calipso-hub/calipso-hub-framework/README.md

 	http://localhost:8080/api/[entity, e.g. user]/form-schema?mode=[one of create, update, search]

-The form schemas produced are annotation-based (see gr.abiss.calipso.jpasearch.annotation.FormSchemaEntry) and follow the format described at [https://github.com/powmedia/backbone-forms].
+The form schemas produced are annotation-based (see gr.abiss.calipso.uischema.annotation.FormSchemaEntry) and follow the format described at [https://github.com/powmedia/backbone-forms].

 [calipso-hub]:../